UnnatMalik/Food-App/README.md

 # Food App

 This Food App is not a fully fleged food app but a frontend or UI of a food App it is made in python using Flet Module.
+This is the home page of Food App

 ## Screenshots